-Rarely, people inherit genetic mutations that cause colon polyps to form.
-If you have one of these genetic mutations, you are at a much higher risk of developing colon cancer.
-Screening and early detection can help prevent the development or spread of these cancers.
+Rarely, people inherit genetic irregularities that cause colon polyps to form.
+If you have one of these genes, you are at a much higher risk of developing colon cancer.
+Screening and early detection can help prevent the growth or spread of these cancers.

 Hereditary disorders that cause colon polyps include:

 - Lynch syndrome, also called hereditary nonpolyposis colorectal cancer.
-People with Lynch syndrome tend to develop relatively few colon polyps, but those polyps can quickly become malignant.
-Lynch syndrome is the most common form of inherited colon cancer and is also associated with tumors in the breast, stomach, small intestine, urinary tract and ovaries.
+People with Lynch syndrome tend to develop relatively few colon polyps, but those polyps can quickly become cancerous.
+Lynch syndrome is the most common form of inherited colon cancer and also is associated with tumors in other parts of the abdomen.

 - Familial adenomatous polyposis (FAP), a rare disorder that causes hundreds or even thousands of polyps to develop in the lining of your colon beginning during your teenage years.
 If the polyps aren't treated, your risk of developing colon cancer is nearly 100%, usually before age 40.
 Genetic testing can help determine your risk of FAP.

-- Gardner's syndrome, a variant of FAP that causes polyps to develop throughout your colon and small intestine.
-You may also develop noncancerous tumors in other parts of your body, including your skin, bones and abdomen.
+- Gardner syndrome, a variant of FAP that causes polyps to develop throughout your colon and small intestine.
+You also may develop noncancerous tumors in other parts of your body, including your skin, bones and abdomen.

 - Peutz-Jeghers syndrome, a condition that usually begins with freckles developing all over the body, including the lips, gums and feet.
 Then noncancerous polyps develop throughout the intestines.
-These polyps may become cancerous, so people with this condition do have an increased risk of colon cancer.
+These polyps may become cancerous, so people with this condition have a higher risk of colon cancer.

-- Serrated polyposis syndrome, a condition that leads to multiple serrated adenomatous polyps in the upper part (right side) of the colon.
-These polyps have the potential to become cancerous and require surveillance and removal.
+- Serrated polyposis syndrome, a condition that leads to multiple serrated adenomatous polyps in the upper part of the colon.
+These polyps may become cancerous.
+They need to be watched and possibly removed.